 Meet the Chickens of Smithycroft House

-With thanks to Susan Waldron and you can visit Krissy and her buddies in their beautiful garden at Pettinain in Lanarkshire on 7th June and 23 August 2026 - come and say hello!
+With thanks to Susan Waldron and you can visit Krissy, Pear and their buddies in their beautiful garden at Pettinain in Lanarkshire on 23 August 2026 - come and say hello!

 Hello, my name is Krissy Hinde - the chicken, not the pop star… although I do think my fringe is better than hers.
 My Sunday name is Chrysanthemum, and my four buddies are Marigold, Pear, Peach and Apricot.
 There is something afoot in my garden: my keepers, Susan and Fin seem to be frenetically working outside, every hour that it is not raining, and sometimes in the rain.
 They tell me they there are a lot of people coming to visit their (my) garden soon, and we chooks must be on our best behaviour.